gioblu/PJON/documentation/README.md

       |___________________________________________________|
 ```

-This library exposes to users a set of methods to easily configure and handle communication between devices:
+This library exposes a set of methods to easily configure and handle communication between devices:

 - [Addressing](/documentation/addressing.md)
 - [Configuration](/documentation/configuration.md)